elasticscale/techtalk-resources/talk/talk.md

 ## Why ECS Fargate?

 - Abstracts away EC2
-- No nodes, no patching
+- No nodes, no patching hosts
 - Pay-per-task
 - Ideal for small teams or devs getting started
 - Easier than EKS/Kubernetes